JoshLocke/FS-Laws/koas.md

 **§2 ENACTMENT**

-&nbsp;&nbsp;&nbsp; (a) This Bill shall go into effect as an Act of Congress upon killingkoas no longer holding any position enumerated in Section 3 of the Employment Act of 2022 as well as the completion of the constitutionally required processes.
+&nbsp;&nbsp;&nbsp; (a) This Bill shall go into effect as an Act of Congress upon killingkoas no longer holding any position enumerated in Sections 3,4,5,6,7 and 8 of the Employment Act of 2022 as well as the completion of the constitutionally required processes.

 <br/>